anthonylouismorton/Code-201/reading-notes/Read-03.md

 ## *Duckett JS Book*

 ### Review from Reading 02 - Chapter 2: “Basic JavaScript Instructions” (pp.70-73)
+- Arrays can be thought of as lists
-- Items in an array are automatically numbered (indexed) in the order they are put into an array starting with zero.
+- Items in an array are automatically numbered (indexed) in the order they are put into an array starting with zero

 **Syntax:**
 > var hockeyteams;